-- 1. Apply the understanding of religion-cultural diversity of the country and its impact on the lives of the people and their beliefs. - 2.
-Build a sense of responsibility, smartness in appearance and improve self-confidence. - 3.
-Develop the sense of self-less social service for better social & community life. - 4.
-Apply the importance of Physical and Mental health and structure of communication organization and various mode of communication. - 5.
-Analyze the organizational structure, entry modes, and operational roles of Indian armed forces, CAPF, and NCC while developing leadership capabilities.
+- 1. Understand religion-cultural diversity of the country and its impact on the lives of the people and their beliefs - 2.
+Acquire a sense of responsibility, smartness in appearance and improve self confidence - 3.
+Develop the sense of self-less social service for better social & community life - 4.
+Apply the importance of Physical and Mental health and structure of communication organization and various mode of communication - 5.
+Acquire awareness about the various types of weapon systems in the Armed Forces.